-This is something that's happening more and more in sex crime cases in Los Angeles.
+This is happening more and more in sex crime cases in Los Angeles.
 The prosecutors will file what typically would be a weak case against somebody, but then they'll bring in a bunch of other instances that are not charged that occurred before or after the charges pending in criminal court.

-They'll try to get those in against a defendant, and then you have a lot of defendants who are upset saying, wait a minute, I was never charged with those or those were the wrong case.
+They'll try to get those in against a defendant, and then you have a lot of defendants who are upset saying, wait a minute, I was never charged with those, or those were the wrong case.

 Similar Sex Crimes with Common Theme